I’m slightly shivering as we speak. That’s when I know I’m about to do something meaningful, albeit uncomfortable.

 By letting go of something.
 I can only do this if I let something go, I thought, whether it be striving for perfection or a non-essential appointment.
 By prioritizing *this*.
 By letting go of the waste.

 So for twenty-five days, I will be sharing my writing on Instagram.
 Every day I will post an image accompanied by a story of a minimum of 300 words about my creative process.
 My goal is to be writing and creating content full-time by the end of next year.
 So in December, I will write about everything concerning this enterprise – the blog & the videos -, my artistic process, how I remain focused and fulfilled as a multi-passionate creator.
 How I make it work.
 These stories are not going to be a masterpiece.
-They’re going to be a practice of focus on my craft, a preparation for the year to come.
+They’re going to be a practice, they’ll help me focus on my craft, a preparation for the year to come.
 I know that many of you are on creative quests, so I hope the experiment serves my readers, too.
 Blogmas – my deep-focus creative run – is starting now, and I edited this piece times enough to feel like I’m cheating myself already.